UBC-MDS/DSCI-532_2024_12_bigmac/README.md

 ## About

-**The Big Mac Dashboard** provides interactive visual insights into the purchasing power parity (PPP) and economic trends across the globe using the Big Mac Index and minimum wage data.
-Aimed at economists, policy makers, financial analysts, and the general public, the dashboard simplifies the understanding of complex economic indicators through engaging and comparative visualizations.
+**The Big Mac Dashboard** is our response to the challenge of making economic data relatable and understandable.
+By merging the Big Mac Index with minimum wage information, we offer a practical perspective on economic indicators that affect everyday life.
+Whether you're an economist, policymaker, financial analyst, or a curious learner, our dashboard translates complex data into digestible visual stories.

 ![sketch dashboard](https://github.com/UBC-MDS/DSCI-532_2024_12_bigmac/blob/main/img/demo.gif)

 ## Use the App

-Access the live dashboard [here!](https://dsci-532-2024-12-bigmac.onrender.com/)
+Dive into the dashboard experience right here.
+You'll find intuitive controls and visuals that bring economic data to life.
+Witness the buying power of an hour's wage around the world and explore how it's changed over time. [here!](https://dsci-532-2024-12-bigmac.onrender.com/)
+Need assistance or want to report an issue?
+Please open an issue on our GitHub repository, and we'll be happy to help.

 ## About the Data